 In superlattices, the effective bandgap of a QW can be tuned by confinement and miniband formation.
 An InAs/AlAsSb SL structure was designed to study hot carrier and CM effects, with a bandgap tuned to Eg ~0.8 eV and a barrier tall enough for the subband energy spacing to be larger than the bandgap.
 Initial structures were grown on GaAs (001) 2° off and InAs (001) substrates to determine the structural and optical properties of the SLs.
 The modeled structure with 2nm/2.4nm well/barrier thicknesses shows an effective bandgap of ~0.7eV for the SLs.
 Optical characterization of these structures show good agreement with the modeled values with a PL peak observed at ~0.8eV.
 Preliminary level structural analysis shows SL features close to the simulated peaks and a SL unit thickness of 2.7nm.
 A method to obtain specific AlAsSb alloy composition was also described.
 A GaAsSb absorber layer with an expected 0.7ev bandgap was grown and characterized.
 However, no significant intensity from GaAsSb layer was observed.
-Hot carrier population in the SLs was probed through photoluminescence and was found that carriers stay hot at temperatures higher than 90K.
+The hot carrier population in the SLs was probed through photoluminescence and was found that carriers stay hot at temperatures higher than 90K.
 This could be due to negligible valence band offset compared to the thermal energy of holes such that only a few holes are available for recombination.
-Electrical characterization of the solar cell structures shows ohmic behavior rather than diode like behavior.
-This is likely due to an inefficient junction formation as the n-type dopant (Si) used for the n-region (Al/Ga antimonides) of the p-i-n junction is not suitable for Al/Ga antimonide n-doping.
-These antimonides need a group VI element like S, Se or Te to be n-doped.
 The next steps of this project are optimizing structures to maximize hot carrier population and growing solar-cell structures to study carrier multiplication.

 Appendix